-Deciding to turn your life around and get clean and sober from alcohol and drugs is a life-changing event, and may be the most critical one you'll ever make.
-That’s why you don’t want to make your Florida rehab choice until you’ve discussed all your options and personal considerations such as needing an private luxury facility or one offering exclusive rehab.
-We keep our no-cost hotline staffed 24/7 to answer these questions and others, such as personal or private insurance eligibility
+Resolving to take control and get clean of drugs and alcohol from alcohol, prescription and illicit drugs is a life-changing event, and may be the most vital one you or your loved one can make.
+That’s why you don’t want to make your Florida rehab choice until you’ve pinpointed all your alternatives and personal considerations such as wanting an luxury executive facility or one offering exclusive addiction recovery.
+We keep our toll-free helpline staffed 24 hours a day, 7 days a week to answer these questions and others, such as personal or private insurance eligibility

 Rates of underage drinking in Florida have declined over the past 10 years.
 What’s more, between 2010 and 2014, Florida youth and adults were below or equal to national averages on several substance abuse indicators, such as illicit drug use and cigarette use.
-Alcohol, marijuana, and e-cigarettes are the most commonly used drugs among the state’s youth.
+Alcohol, marijuana and e-cigarettes are the most commonly used drugs among the state’s youth.

 Despite these bright spots, the state has seen an uptick in deaths due to prescription drugs and heroin.
 Cocaine also continues to be a leading cause of drug deaths.
 Additionally, deaths from methamphetamine increased in recent years.

 Florida is one of the hubs of drug recovery programs in the country.
 It has 560 outpatient programs, 198 residential programs, and 41 hospital inpatient programs.
-61 facilities offer opioid treatment programs that provide methadone, buprenorphine, and naltrexone.
-93% of programs accept cash as payment, 66% accept private health insurance, 23% accept Medicare, 37% accept Medicaid, and 63% offer a sliding scale fee.
+61 facilities offer opioid treatment programs that provide methadone, buprenorphine and naltrexone.
+93% of programs accept cash as payment, 66% accept private health insurance, 23% accept Medicare, 37% accept Medicaid and 63% offer a sliding scale fee.
 5

 In general, inpatient programs cost more than outpatient programs because they provide a higher level of supervision and offer residential accommodations.

 If you find a program that is out of your budget, you can ask if the program offers payment options or sliding scales.
-You can also consider taking out a loan, putting the balance on a credit card, applying for a scholarship, crowdfunding, asking friends or family for help, or selling some of your valuable personal items.
+You can also consider taking out a loan, putting the balance on a credit card, applying for a scholarship, crowdfunding, asking friends or family for help or selling some of your valuable personal items.

 Although the cost of treatment can feel enormous, it does not begin to compare to the cost of your continued substance abuse.

 Treatment should be tailored to your needs, and luckily Florida offers a range of treatment options to choose from.
-Your recommended treatment plan will depend on a number of factors including your overall health, mental health, how long you abused substances, the severity of your addiction, poly-drug use, and whether you are at risk for dangerous withdrawal symptoms.
+Your recommended treatment plan will depend on a number of factors including your overall health, mental health, how long you abused substances, the severity of your addiction, poly-drug use and whether you are at risk for dangerous withdrawal symptoms.

-Depending on your situation you may enroll in any of the following treatment programs in FL: inpatient or outpatient detoxification programs, inpatient residential programs, intensive outpatient programs, or hospital based programs.
+Depending on your situation you may enroll in any of the following treatment programs in FL: inpatient or outpatient detoxification programs, inpatient residential programs, intensive outpatient programs or hospital based programs.

 Treatment may involve a combination of therapy and medication, but may vary depending on the specific substances having been used.
-You may engage in motivational interviewing, individual therapy, group counseling, cognitive behavioral therapy, and contingency management during your program.
+You may engage in motivational interviewing, individual therapy, group counseling, cognitive behavioral therapy and contingency management during your program.

-Most treatment programs also offer the opportunity to attend 12-step meetings where you can offer and receive support from others who are going through the recovery process.
+Most treatment programs also offer the opportunity to attend 12-Step meetings where you can offer and receive support from others who are going through the recovery process.